“Oh, you should just speak slowly,” “maybe it’s the anxiety getting to you”- children who stutter have heard these suggestions ad nauseam.

 Modern sciences have found multiple mutations on several chromosomes that correspond to stuttering.
-These mutations can be heritable, although they are more frequently expressed in males than females.
-While more than 70 million people across the world stutter, around 60% of them have family members who stutter as well.
+These mutations can be heritable, although the male population is more susceptible to stuttering than the female population.
+60% of the people who stutter have a family history of stuttering.

-It is a speech disorder that responds to speech therapy, regular speech exercises and practices.
-Stuttering is most commonly noted in children between the ages of 2.5 years and 3 years, when they are acquiring their language skills at an incredible speed.
-Such stuttering is known as developmental stuttering, and occasionally, only in children, it disappears on its own within a few months.
+In the case of preschool-aged children who stutter (CWS), speech therapy, regular speech exercises and practice can reduce and may even eliminate stuttering.
+Stuttering is common in children between the ages of 2.5 years and 3 years, when they are acquiring their language skills at an incredible speed.
+Such stuttering is known as developmental stuttering, and it is common in children; it disappears on its own within a few months.

-Stuttering is quite common.
-According to experts, it is a part of the learning process many children use to learn a new language or acquire a new and expansive vocabulary at a rapid pace.
+Stuttering or stammering is quite common.
+According to experts, many children experience stuttering when learning a new language or expanding their vocabulary at a rapid pace.
 Children outgrow their stammering on their own in many cases, but it might become a lifelong condition for some.
+High risk factors include –

 Developmental stuttering has a few signs that are hard to miss.
 These symptoms of stuttering include –